 Overtly restricting access to a food has the short-term effect of reducing the amount of that food eaten, BUT this makes your child want it even more.

 Research has found that children who have access to foods that were previously restricted in an overt way, overeat them.

 Covert restriction is restricting the type of food a toddler eats in a way they’re not aware of.
 For example, not having unhealthy snack foods in the house or not walking home past the chip shop.
 The child is not aware that the food has been kept from them.

 Covert restriction has been shown to reduce unhealthy foods and drinks in a child’s diet.
-This means changes to food choices in the home or changes in the child’s routine.
+This may means changes to food choices in the home or making changes in the child’s routine.
 Less access to unhealthy foods for your child may result in you eating better and being able to be a better role model.

 - Don’t use any devious ways of restricting food intake

 - Make sure meals are reliable and there is no eating between meals